docsforadobe/premiere-scripting-guide/docs/application/application.rst

 **Description**

-Obtain an array of the workspaces available.
+Obtains an array of available workspaces as Strings.

 **Parameters**